 There is an annual workshop in which BeVox singers can join Evolution.
 This workshop gives a taster of what Evolution is all about, so singers can decide whether it is right for them.
 It also gives us the opportunity to make sure that people joining Evolution are ready to work at the more intense, focussed level required.

-After this workshop, there are monthly Evolution sessions, held at the weekend, moving around our three different areas (Nottingham, Lincoln and Sheffield) in turn.
+After this workshop, there are monthly Evolution sessions, held at the weekend, at a central location (no more than an hour's drive from each of our three areas).
 In order to fully benefit from the additional training these sessions offer, Evolution singers should attend the majority of them each year.

 What we are looking for